Applicants Schools Enterprise Media About Find a course Apply

 As one of Australia’s leading university science faculties, UTS Science is committed to teaching and research that creates a more sustainable world.
 When students enrol at UTS, they join a university that delivers global impact in STEM education and research and a faculty that produces scientists with the power to transform the profession, the globe and society.

-• A new professional choice block prepares students for careers beyond the traditional marine sciences domain with electives in policy, law, tourism and business.
+A choice of professional subjects prepares students for careers beyond the traditional marine sciences domain with electives in policy, law, tourism and business.

 Areas of study